-The power supply must be clamped to the plastic bracket using field supplied clamp material.

-The green and yellow striped wire must be used for earthing only (refer to the figure below).
+The power supply MUST be clamped to the plastic bracket using field supplied clamp material to prevent external force being applied to the terminal.
+The green and yellow striped wire MUST be used for earthing only.

-- Power supply (380~415 V 3N~ 50 Hz OR 400 V а
+- a Power supply (380~415 V, 3N~ 50 Hz OR 400 V,

 - 3N~ 60 Hz)

+- b Fuse

-- b Fuse Earth leakage protector С
+- c Earth leakage protector

-- d Earth wire
+- c Earth leakd Earth wire

-- Power supply terminal block е
+- e Power supply terminal block

-- Connect each power wire: RED to L1, WHT to L2, BLK to 1.3 and BLU to N
+- f Connect each power wire: RED to L1, WHT to L2, BLK to L3 and BLU to N

-- Earth wire (GRN/YLW).
-When connecting the earth wire, it g is recommended to perform curling.
+- g Earth wire (GRN/YLW).
+When connecting the earth wire, it is recommended to perform curling.

-- Clamp the power supply to the bracket using a field supplied clamp to prevent external force being applied to the terminal
+- h Clamp the power supply to the bracket using a field supplied clamp to prevent external force being applied to the terminal.

-- i.
-Cup washer.
+- i Cup washer.